manosandroulidakis/user_registration/README.md

 user registration app to run locally

-open mysql workbench
+run docker-compose build
+then docker-compose up

-run the user_registration_db.sql code fill in the right credentials in main.py run main.py visit 127.0.0.1:5000
+alternatively run the init.sql commands to your mysql database using workbench enter your credentials into main.py run python main.py